 FilmConvert also customizes the way it applies color adjustments based on the sensor in the camera capturing the footage.
 I use Sony’s a7 series of cameras often but my old 5D Mark II with the Technicolor CineStyle profile is one of my go-tos as well.
 FilmConvert offers what they call a “Camera Pack” that adds a custom profile for not just my make and model, but for the specific picture profile you use.

 At the time of this writing, there are camera packs available for everything from the humble Canon Rebel up to the professional ARRI.
 The folks behind FilmConvert are pretty quick to release new camera packs as new cameras hit the market.

 Not too long ago, you had to render FilmConvert’s effects every time you applied them.
 This could be somewhat exasperating if you had to change the look slightly, then re-render, or if you had to apply the look across multiple clips, then wait a while for it to render.

 For example, when I start to put a video together, I have no compunctions about applying a FilmConvert effect to a bunch of clips together so I can better visualize what the finished product will look like.
 In the past, I’d have waited till I was done cutting before applying any color grades.
-Now, seeing something closer to the finished product helps me by allowing me to rearrange a sequence so that clips with more shadow areas aren’t all clumped together, or, conversely, that I don’t break up two extremely high-key shots with an inadvertent low-key shot.
-These things can be somewhat harder to spot when everything has been shot in Log or flat picture profiles where everything looks like it has a bit of haze overlaying it.
+Seeing something closer to the finished product helps me by allowing me to rearrange a sequence so that clips with more shadow areas aren’t all clumped together.
+Or, conversely, that I don’t break up two extremely high-key shots with an inadvertent low-key shot.
+These things can be somewhat harder to spot when everything has been shot in Log or flat picture profiles, where everything looks like it has a bit of haze overlaying it.